 Man sentenced to probation in Boulder County, North Carolina child porn cases

-May 16—A North Carolina man accused of having child pornography when he was taken into custody in Boulder on out-of-state warrants was sentenced to probation.
+May 17—A North Carolina man accused of having child pornography when he was taken into custody in Boulder on out-of-state warrants was sentenced to probation.

 Kellen David Steckler, 22, pleaded guilty in March to a felony count of violating conditions of bond.